Colinax/ckeditor/README.md

 # CKEditor Standard Edition

-## The popular editor for WBCE CMS
+The popular editor for WBCE CMS
-Contains CKEditor 4.14.0 standard package and some other plugins, CKEditor allows content editing and can be integrated into modules.

 ***CKEditor 4.12.0.1 and higher require WBCE 1.4 !***